 This policy does not apply to employees who are required to wear uniforms.
 Employees in positions that do not require uniforms shall wear business attire.
-Department Heads may designate positions which are exempt from this policy due to the nature of the position and may make exceptions at their discretion.
+The Town Manager may designate positions which are exempt from this policy due to the nature of the position and may make exceptions at his/her discretion.